formigas/formigas-flutter-bricks/core/README.md

 - `staging` runs the `staging` flavor
 - `master`/`main` runs the `production` flavor

-The test stage adds the code coverage to the merge request if the pipeline is run on a merge request.
+If the pipeline is run on a merge request, the test stage will add the test coverage to it.
 Additionally, the pipeline will output code coverage reports.

+### Setup for iOS builds
+For iOS builds, having a GitLab Runner running macOS is required.
+Please refer to the [GitLab documentation](https://docs.gitlab.com/runner/install/osx.html) for setup instructions if you don't have one yet.
+Then follow [Manage Runners](https://docs.gitlab.com/ee/ci/runners/runners_scope.html) to set up the runner for your project.
+During the `mason make` dialog you will be prompted to enter the tag configured for the runner after you chose `GitLab CI` as your automation service provider.

+### Configuration
+The pipeline is defined in `.gitlab-ci.yml`, while the build stage is defined in `templates/build.yml`.
+- Flutter version: Make sure to update the `FLUTTER_VERSION` variable to the version of Flutter you want to use.
+- Image: By default, [cirruslabs Flutter Docker images](https://github.com/cirruslabs/docker-images-flutter/pkgs/container/flutter) are used.
+If you want to use a different image, update the `FLUTTER_DOCKER_IMAGE` variable.

 # Very Good Core